 6. Continue to maximize the number of Steelhead recaptures at RST2 by maintaining high capture efficiency at RST2 and smolt marking at all RSTs (2-4).
-The length of the trapping period and the trap configurations and locations for Coho and Steelhead were adequate to cover the vast majority of the smolt and fry outmigrations in recent years, but changed somewhat for 2018.
+The length of the trapping period and the trap configurations and locations for Coho and Steelhead were adequate to include the vast majority of the smolt and fry outmigrations in recent years.
 A similar approach should be applied for future years.
+The repositioning of the RST3 trap to the pre-2018 location on private land should be pursued if possible, to re-establish the higher catch efficiency for that trap location.
+This would improve the precision of mainstem estimates and, for Steelhead, allow real-specific estimates for reaches 2 and 3.